Cambodia Studies Conference

 Imagine what is beyond a post-conflict society.
 How is the future expressed in dance, music, drama and literature, as well as in economic policy, social identities and political participation?
 How is the past re-imagined?

-Seventy papers, drawn from a variety of disciplines, will explore the concept of ‘Imagining Cambodia’ on September 14-15.
-Two special topics panels, on contemporary Buddhism and modern choreography respectively, will supplement the 18 concurrent panel sessions.
+Seventy papers, drawn from a variety of disciplines, explored the concept of ‘Imagining Cambodia’ on September 14-15, 2012.
+Two special topics panels, on contemporary Buddhism and modern choreography respectively, were held in addition to the 18 concurrent panel sessions.

-Registration opens at 3 p.m. on Thursday, September 13; conference attendees are invited to join the opening reception in the NIU Art Museum from 4:30 p.m.
-The main exhibit, ‘Music for the Divine’, will be accompanied by an exhibit of Cambodian photographers’ work.
+Opening receptionwas held in the NIU Art Museum at which the main exhibit, ‘Music for the Divine’, was accompanied by an exhibit of Cambodian photographers’ work.

-Emeritus Professor David Chandler, renowned historian of Cambodia, will deliver the keynote speech at the conference dinner on Friday, September 14.
+Emeritus Professor David Chandler, renowned historian of Cambodia, delivered the keynote speech at the conference dinner September 14, followed by a screening of the Cambodian film Lost Loves, directed by Chhay Bora, who provided commentary after the film.

-The conference honors renowned Cambodian-American composer Dr. Chinary Ung with an evening program of his music for soloists and small chamber groups, Saturday, September 15.
+The conference honored renowned Cambodian-American composer Dr. Chinary Ung with an evening program of his music for soloists and small chamber groups September 15.
 See video links to the performance below:

-The conference concludes on Sunday, September 16 with a visit to the Cambodian American Heritage Museum and Killing Fields Memorial in Chicago.
-Transport will be provided for all registered participants from the conference venue into Chicago.
+The conference concluded September 16 with a visit to the Cambodian American Heritage Museum and Killing Fields Memorial in Chicago.